dchrobakjr/Fantasy-Football-Player-Analysis/README.md

 #### Conclusion
  - The data was mostly clean.
 Random Forest using hyperparameter tuning was the best score at 98%.
- - A
- gain rushing yards could have been Removed
+ - Rushing yards could have been Removed
  - Money Talks
  - A RANKING SYSTEM CAN be developed using salary alone for a fantasy draft
- - I will be testing this season, Wish me Luck!
+ - I will be testing it this season, Wish me Luck!